 2. What does insurance cover?

 It depends on your individual policy and mental health coverage.
-I recommend calling the phone number on the back of your insurance card and asking what your plan will and will not cover, if you have a co-payment amount, if you have a deductible and whether it applies to mental health, and if there are any limits that apply (i.e. number of visits per year, etc.).
-You are responsible for paying any amount the insurance company doesn’t pay which is why it’s a good idea to find this information out up front.
+I recommend calling the “member” phone number on the back of your insurance card and asking what your plan will and will not cover, if you have a co-payment amount, if you have a deductible and whether it applies to mental health, and if there are any limits that apply (i.e. number of visits per year, etc.).
+You are responsible for paying any amount the insurance company doesn’t pay which is why it’s a good idea to find out this information in the beginning so there are no surprises.

 3. How is counseling different than talking to a friend or loved one?